 Education Specialist (Special Education)

-Why Earn an Education Specialist Teaching Credential from Saint Mary's College?
+Why Earn an Education Specialist Teaching Credential?

 Our special education teaching credential programs are the most well-respected in the educational community, and our students emerge as highly-qualified educators with the ability to teach in public/private schools throughout California from Kindergarten through 12th grade.
 Our programs combine current research and theory with real-life classroom experience to round out your education.
 Coupled with Saint Mary’s Lasallian pedagogy and a commitment to social justice, students are prepared to be reflective teachers and leaders in their school and community.